 I am particularly fond of new moons.
 They can symbolise potential, new beginnings, growth that is yet to happen, the stirrings of change and the planting of new seeds.
 The new moon, or dark moon, also relates to the subconscious, to the deepest and furthest reaches of our soul.
 As is often the case with the mysterious and the unknown, people may project their fears onto this moon, associating it with “dark forces” and negativity.
 The new moon is indeed dark, but it is the dark of the great mystery of sleep, the subconscious and of things yet to be revealed.
 It is the dark of the earth, where seeds germinate and push out their first brave roots and shoots of growth.

 We can pay attention to how our dreams change as the cycles of the moon change – are they more reflective and introspective at the new moon, and more expansive and celebratory at the full moon?

-At this time, you can also prime our dreaming mind to provide a specific dream for us.
-This is a good time to incubate dreams to solve long held problems, for insight how to let go of ideas or behaviours that we have outgrown, or to seek advice on starting a new project or creative endeavour.
+At this time, you can also prime your dreaming mind to provide a specific dream.
+This is a good time to incubate dreams to solve long held problems, for insight how to let go of ideas or behaviours that you have outgrown, or to seek advice on starting a new project or creative endeavour.

 The new moon is associated with black, but also white – this encompasses the ambiguous nature of creation that comes from “nothing” into “something.”
 The new moon is also associated with the number one, with bells (or gongs), and herbs wormwood and vervain (herbs that can help relax and take us to deeper parts of the psyche!) so you may wish to incorporate these into your dream preparations.

 Tonight, your dreams may reveal more than you had expected.
 Focus inwards, pay attention.
 Your dreams may help you achieve your most deeply held hopes and visions, they may help you move past obstacles, and they may even heal you.
 Tomorrow will be a brand new day…